mitric-lab/programming_theochem/src/06-configuration_interaction/01-cis.md

 ### Theoretical Background

 We shall assume for simplicity that the reference determinant is the Hartree-Fock determinant.
-This makes our calculation easier, because the Brillouin condition is satisfied and the reference determinant does not interact with singly excited determinants, i.e.
+This makes our calculation easier because the Brillouin condition is satisfied and the reference determinant does not interact with singly excited determinants, i.e.
 $\langle \Phi_0 | \hat{H} | \Phi_i^a \rangle = 0$.
 This makes our CIS